TejasLamba2006/pikanetwork.js/README.md

 ## About

-pikanetwork.js is a [NodeJS](https://nodejs.org) module which allows you to interact with the [PikaNework API](https://www.pika-network.net/threads/pikanetwork-api.290646/) easily.
+pikanetwork.js is a [NodeJS](https://nodejs.org) module which allows you to interact with the [PikaNetwork API](https://www.pika-network.net/threads/pikanetwork-api.290646/) easily.

-- Written in JavaScript, which means it's not broken
+- Written in JavaScript
 - Frequently updated
 - 100% coverage of PikaNetwork API